micro-manager/micro-manager.github.io/_pages/Rapp_UGA42.md

 ## Installation

 The UGA-42 requires the files "obsTools.dll" and "ROE UGA-42 SDK.DLL" in the micro-manager installation directory.
 The code was build agains UGA-42 SDK_1139, and it can not be guaranteed that other versions will work.
-If you do not have these files, please contact Rapp support and request them.
+You can download these files from our [svn repository](https://svn.micro-manager.org/3rdpartypublic/Rapp/UGA42_dlls.zip).
 The Rapp UGA42 should be auto-detected.
 Leave the debug property set to false (setting it to true will dramatizally slow down communication with the device).
 This device adapter currently only supports one UGA42.

 ## See Also